clioh/pointwitter/README.md

 ## Overview

 This API has been hosted on Zeit's now platform.
 It can be found @ [pointwitter.clioharper.xyz](https://pointwitter.clioharper.xyz).
 Navigating there will allow you to use the GraphQL Playground and interact with the API in that manner.
 Introspection is also enabled for the purposes of this demo.
-You can navigate to the GraphQL and get a visual understanding of the API schema.

 ## Local Development